 Of course, Bet soon discovers that not all boys are as lovely and kind as Will.
 In fact, the school she has ended up at is kind of a last-chance school, meaning that most of the boys there are either extremely dumb or extremely horrible.

 The only half-way decent boy there turns out to be her roommate, James, who is nice enough, if a little standoff-ish (which suits Bet just fine since she has to work so hard at concealing the fact that she’s a GIRL).

 There are, of course, the usual kind of situations that come up when you’re trying to pass yourself off as someone you’re not, but Bet finds herself to be a good student and soon is one of the top pupils, and even has a few friends (balanced evenly by the enemies she’s managed to gather).

 And, of course, there is a little romance, which I wasn’t sure how that would play out or what boy it would end up being.

 It reminded me, just a little, of the Bloody Jack books, mainly because of the “passing-as-a-boy-in-old-time-England” thing.

-It’s kind of a short little book and I read it on the beach in Cancun, and it was just the perfect book for a lovely, sunny afternoon.
+The Education of Bet is a short little book and I read it on the beach in Cancun, and it was just the perfect book for a lovely, sunny afternoon.